They say that the definition of insanity is doing the same thing over and over again and expecting a different result.

 However, when it works, it sure beats being one of a thousand in stack of resumes.
 Using this method will certainly take more work and determination to submit your resume to each position, but the results will be much greater.

-Give it a try and let me know how it turns out.
-Honestly, given that some companies only accept online applications and some may be impossible for your to crack otherwise, you may have no choice but to follow the online route.
-Therefore, I suggest that you continue to apply online at the same time just in case you are one of the lucky ones that makes it through.
+Given that some companies only accept online applications and some may be impossible for your to crack otherwise, you may have no choice but to follow the online route.
+Additionally, it can’t hurt to continue some online applications, even though the effectiveness is low.

 However, where possible, I highly recommend you give this a try.

 In the end, what do you have to lose?